 Except as otherwise noted, transfer students must satisfy the minimum course requirements of the University of North Carolina system, even if these requirements differ from the minimum requirements of their previous institutions.

 Students also must be eligible to return to all institutions previously attended.
-Students who have less than a C average and who are, therefore, academically ineligible for consideration as transfer students may complete courses through the Self-Paced Courses or Carolina Courses Online programs in order to raise their grade point average to the point where they may be considered for transfer admission to the University.
-However, courses completed in the University of North Carolina at Chapel Hill Summer School cannot be used to establish eligibility for transfer admission.
-Because spaces are limited, admission is competitive, and the University usually cannot admit all of the students who meet minimum requirements.
+Students who have less than a C average and who are, therefore, academically ineligible for consideration as transfer students may complete courses at another university in order to raise their grade point average to the point where they may be considered for transfer admission to the University.
+Coursework attempted through any academic program at UNCChapel Hill cannot be used to increase a student's grade point average for the purpose of establishing transfer eligibility.

-Once an applicant is admitted as a transfer student, any course credits taken at UNC–Chapel Hill in a prior summer session become part of the student’s official transcript, and grades received are included in the grade point average.
+Once an applicant is admitted as a transfer student, all course credits taken at UNCChapel Hill become part of the student's official transcript, and grades received are included in the grade point average.

-A transfer student’s class standing upon admission is based on credit hours accepted by UNC–Chapel Hill for transfer, not on the number of semesters enrolled at other colleges.
+A transfer student' class standing upon admission is based on credit hours accepted by UNCChapel Hill for transfer, not on the number of semesters enrolled at other colleges.
 Because students are allowed only eight undergraduate semesters to complete their degrees at the University, the number of semesters that a student completes before enrolling at Carolina determines the number of semesters available after enrolling.
-Because at least 15 credit hours are required to complete a semester, a student’s class standing upon enrollment at UNC–Chapel Hill may differ from his or her class standing at the college or university previously attended.
-Students must earn at least 45 academic credit hours at UNC–Chapel Hill to earn a UNC–Chapel Hill degree.
+Because at least 15 credit hours are required to complete a semester, a student's class standing upon enrollment at UNCChapel Hill may differ from his or her class standing at the college or university previously attended.
+Students must earn at least 45 academic credit hours at UNCChapel Hill to earn a UNCChapel Hill degree.

-A new transfer student with fewer than 15 hours of transfer credit accepted by UNC–Chapel Hill will have class standing as a first-year student upon admission to the University.
+A new transfer student with fewer than 30 hours of transfer credit accepted by UNCChapel Hill will have class standing as a first-year student upon admission to the University.

-To enroll with sophomore class standing, a new transfer student must have at least 15 (and fewer than 51) credit hours accepted for transfer by UNC–Chapel Hill.
-Summer enrollment immediately prior to the first semester of UNC–Chapel Hill enrollment will not be counted in the hours needed to qualify as a sophomore.
+To enroll with sophomore class standing, a new transfer student must have at least 30 (and fewer than 59) credit hours accepted for transfer by UNCChapel Hill.
+Summer enrollment and AP/IB Subject Test credit immediately prior to the first semester of UNCChapel Hill enrollment will not be counted in the hours needed to qualify as a sophomore.

-To enroll with junior class standing, a new transfer student must have at least 51 credit hours accepted for transfer by UNC–Chapel Hill.
-Summer enrollment immediately prior to the first semester of UNC–Chapel Hill enrollment will not be counted in the hours needed to qualify as a junior.
+To enroll with junior class standing, a new transfer student must have at least 60 credit hours accepted for transfer by UNCChapel Hill.
+Summer enrollment and AP/IB Subject Test credit immediately prior to the first semester of UNCChapel Hill enrollment will not be counted in the hours needed to qualify as a junior.

-• A new transfer student having between 15.0 and 29.9 transferable credit hours will be regarded as having completed one semester and will have sophomore standing upon enrollment at UNC–Chapel Hill.
+A new transfer student having between 15.0 and 29.9 transferable credit hours will be regarded as having completed one semester and will have first-year standing upon enrollment at UNCChapel Hill.

-• A new transfer student having between 45.0 and 50.9 transferable credit hours will be regarded as having completed three semesters and will have sophomore standing upon enrollment at UNC–Chapel Hill.
+A new transfer student having between 45.0 and 59.9 transferable credit hours will be regarded as having completed three semesters and will have sophomore standing upon enrollment at UNCChapel Hill.

-• A new transfer student having between 60.0 and 74.9 transferable credit hours will be regarded as having completed four semesters and will have junior standing upon enrollment at UNC–Chapel Hill.
+A new transfer student having between 60.0 and 75.0 transferable credit hours will be regarded as having completed four semesters and will have junior standing upon enrollment at UNCChapel Hill.